Fish the fresh, clean waters of the Adirondacks

 - Northern pike

 Raquette Lake fishing offers some of the Adirondack's premier broodstock lake trout.
-At six miles long, Raquette Lake contains the Adirondack’s longest shoreline, with a maximum depth just under 100 feet.
+Raquette Lake is the largest natural lake in the Adirondacks, with a maximum depth just under 100 feet.
 Troll the deep water near Beecher Island for trout, or fish the lake’s rocky shorelines and back-bays for largemouth and smallmouth bass.

-Fly shops are available so you can stock up on necessary supplies for fishing in the Adirondacks, and local fishermen are for the best fly patterns and techniques.
+Fly shops are open so you can stock up on necessary supplies for fishing in the Adirondacks, and local fishermen are for the best fly patterns and techniques.
 Find wild brook trout on the Miami River near Speculator, or head to Indian Lake for pumpkinseeds with the kids.
-After you reel in that trophy catch, unwind at one of our lodging destinations before hitting the town for dinner and drinks.
+After you reel in that trophy catch, unwind at one of our lodging destinations before heading out for dinner and drinks.

 A fishing license is required to fish Adirondack waterways for anyone over 16.
 Purchase your license from town clerks, outdoor stores or online through the New York State Department of Environmental Conservation.